 Here are some ways CVSD is working to make our community safe and secure.

 The Three R’s of a Safe, Welcoming, and Healthy School Environment: Relationships, relationships, relationships: The key to safe school environments is strong relationships.
 At CVSD we work hard to ensure that every student has at least one trusted adult in the building to turn to when needed.
 We have strong programs, policies, and procedures for the prevention of Bullying and Harassment and are reinforcing the power of empathy and compassion with our focus on Social Emotional Learning (SEL) skills.
-Finally, we are building trusting relationships with law enforcement with a full-time School Resource Officer at CVU and visits from local officers to positively engage PreK-8 students.
+Finally, we are building trusting relationships with law enforcement with visits from local officers to positively engage PreK-8 students.